HimanshuKanojiya/Social-Media-Posting-Bot/README.md

   - After performing the two above steps, then we need to open cmd in the **Social bot media posting bot extracted folder** (Open the folder and type the cmd in the file explorer path, it will be on the top).
   - After opening the cmd, type **python socialbotver1.py** in the cmd to run the script.

+### Is it safe to use I have given my Facebook credentials?
+Yes, it is safe.
+It will use your credentials to only log in to your account, and all posting process will happen in front of you.
+Once you run the running command in cmd, it will open separate/another chrome, and do the posting work.
+**Warning:** Please don't interact with chrome, which will be opened by the script.
+You can use your other chrome instance to do your work.

 **My Ideology:** Whenever I saw some tech things which can be automated, and make my work quicker than I always push myself hard to automate those task.
 So, This is the script that I built to automate one of my current job tasks.